 It’s important to note that someone may have a different degree of hearing loss at different pitches.
 For example someone might have a mild hearing loss in the low frequencies but a profound hearing loss in the high frequencies, which means that they could hear a dog barking but not the ringing of a doorbell.

 The examples below refer to the degree of hearing loss only at a specific frequency.
+For more information about what it’s like to have different types of hearing loss, check out our Hearing Loss Stories.

 Minimal Hearing Loss